aosedge/aos_servicemanager/doc/config.md

             "description": "Directory where upgrade image are stored", "type": "string"
         },
+        "layersDir": {
+            "description": "Directory where service layers are stored", "type": "string"
+        },
         "defaultServiceTTLDays": {
             "description": "Specifies how long  to keep service and its data when it is not used", "type": "integer",